 Our law team is committed to ridding workplaces in Chicago and throughout Illinois of the racist practices that threaten our economy and our humanity.

 If you are an employee who is being discriminated against because of your heritage or the color of your skin, Foote, Mielke, Chavez & O’Neil are ready to offer you the powerful legal representation you deserve.
 On the other hand, if you are an employer who is being falsely accused of racist practices or who is trying hard to be proactive in making your company color-blind, our legal team is here to assist.
-Contact our office for a free consultation.
+Contact our office for a consultation.